viresh-ratnakar/exolve/README.md

 When the solver enters a letter in a square, the cursor automatically jumps to the next square for the currently active clue (the next square can be from a different clue, when there are linked clues that "cover" multiple clues).
-In a diagramless square in a puzzle for which the solver has not provided all solutions, there is no such automatic move after entereing a letter (as the software itself has no way of knowing where the next square is).

 The solver can press Tab/Shift-Tab to navigate to the next/previous clue in the current direction.
 The solver can use the arrow keys to navigate to the